7185/lemuria/README.md

 ## Installation

-First we need to fetch all dependencies for the frontend, go to `frontend` and do the following:
+First we need to fetch all dependencies:

 ```bash
 $ npm ci